NVIDIA-Merlin/HierarchicalKV/CONTRIBUTING.md

 ## Contributing

-Merlin HVKS is a community-led open source project.
+Merlin-KV is a community-led open source project.
 As such, the project depends on public contributions, bug fixes, and documentation.
-This project adheres to TensorFlow's Code of Conduct.
+This project adheres to NVIDIA's Code of Conduct.

 ### Pull Requests
 We welcome contributions via pull requests.
 Before sending out a pull request, we recommend that you open an issue and discuss your proposed change.
 Some changes may require a design review.
-All submissions require review by project owners or TensorFlow Recommenders SIG leads.
+All submissions require review by project owners.

 **NOTE**:
 If your PR cannot be mereged, and system indicate you like "Merging is blocked,